Ware Malcomb recently opened a new office at Edison Properties’ Ironside Newark building at 110 Edison Place in Newark. — Courtesy: Edison Properties

 By Joshua Burd

-Design firm Ware Malcomb has named a new civil engineering manager in its Newark office, tapping a longtime industry professional to help expand its platform in the region.
+Design firm Ware Malcomb has named a new principal in its Northeast region.

 The practice, which is based in Irvine, California, announced that it has promoted Edward Mayer to principal, architecture in its Newark and New York offices.
 In this position, he is responsible for the overall leadership and growth of the architecture studios for the Northeast region.